LucasRochaM/LucasRochaM/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning Ruby on Rails, Java and Javascript
+- 🌱 I’m currently learning Ruby on Rails, React and Javascript

 <div>
   <a href="https://github.com/LucasRochaM">